7415963987456321/hugbunadarverkefni1/README.md

 and in `application.properties` two configuration blocks need to be switched, that is commented and uncommented.

-Beware though, we have had errors running the application with `too many connections errros`.
+Beware though, we have had errors running the application with `too many connections errrors`.